Jump to main content

 Such routine work can be done by filter settings in the mail program (e.g. Thunderbird, Outlook, alpine).
 However, if one works with several programs or PCs and mobile devices, these rules would then have to be set everywhere (as equally as possible).
 If you are absent, they do not work at all because the mail programme is usually not running.

 A way out is offered by individually adjustable mail filters on the mailbox server.
-These rules work independently of the mail programme used.
+These rules work independently of the mail program used.
 When the e-mail arrives, certain actions can be triggered on the basis of specified conditions (e.g. sender or subject):

 • file in another folder (this folder can be retrieved if you use the IMAP protocol),